v8/v8.dev/src/blog/oilpan-pointer-compression.md

 Investigations also showed that a large portion of memory is actually held via vtables.
 In the same spirit, we’ve thus [enabled](https://docs.google.com/document/d/1rt6IOEBevCkiVjiARUy8Ib1c5EAxDtW0wdFoTiijy1U/edit?usp=sharing) the relative-vtable-ABI on Android64, which compacts virtual tables, letting us save more memory and improve the startup at the same time.

 [^1]: Interested readers can refer to Blink’s [`ThreadStorage::Current()`](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/renderer/platform/heap/thread_state_storage.cc;drc=603337a74bf04efd536b251a7f2b4eb44fe153a9;l=19) to see the result of compiling down TLS access with different modes.
+[^2]: The numbers are gathered through Chrome’s User Metrics Analysis framework.